rrikiliba/cat_proof_alarm_system/README.md

 - esp32/lib/secrets.py
 - orange_pi_zero_2w/.env

 The necessary variables, their meaning and use can be all found in the generated files.
+The script also generates an `authfile` in the `orange_pi_zero_2w` folder, where the ids of the authorized RFID cards are stored (Simply one id per row).
 As for the next steps, each of the three boards require a different setup in order to run the designated code, as explained below

 ### Raspberry pi pico w